jvanasco/pyramid_session_redis/README.md

 Prior Branch Details
 ____________________

-The 1.2.x branch and earlier are largely "drop-in-replacement" compatible with Eric Rasmussen's `pyramid_redis_sessions` as-is.
-If you are migrating from that project and do not want to upgrade code, you should pin your install of this library to `pyramid_session_redis<=1.3.0` or `pyramid_session_redis<1.3`.
+The 1.2.x branch and earlier are a largely "drop-in-replacement", compatible with Eric Rasmussen's `pyramid_redis_sessions` as-is.
+If you are migrating from that project and do not want to upgrade code, you should pin your install of this library to `pyramid_session_redis<=1.3.0` or `pyramid_session_redis<1.3`. *Upgrading is not difficult, and there are several security and performance issues with the previous library.*

-The 1.4.x branch and later have several design changes and are not a drop-in replacement, they require some editing for migration: some kwargs have changed;
+The 1.4.x branch and later have several design changes and are not a drop-in replacement, they require some light editing for migration: some kwargs have changed;
 the structure of the package changed (imports); and advanced users who leverage the internal systems will need to upgrade.
-The package is a plug-and-play Pyramid ISessions interface, so there are very small changes.
+The package is a plug-and-play Pyramid ISessions interface, so these are very small changes that can be implemented and tested in under an hour.

 Prior Branch Incompatibilities
 ______________________________